voutasaurus/filter/README.md

 filter
 =========

-In place filtering for int slices in Go
+In place filtering for slices in Go